 My computer is very slow when accessing the Internet, or it cannot access the Internet at all, and I think it may be malware (malicious software, viruses) causing the problem.
 Can you tell me how to remove the infection?

-My computer has windows popping up telling me that my computer is infected, but the windows aren't from my McAfee or Malwarebytes software.
+My computer has windows popping up telling me that my computer is infected, but the windows aren't from my Bitdefender or Malwarebytes software.
 Can you tell me how to remove the infection?

 I think my computer has one of the new major computer viruses/malware infections.
 Is there a way I can clean the malware off on my own?